abreland96/Logger/README.md

 Logger.Error("This is an error message.");

-// Log some stuff to only one destination Log.Info("This is information that only outputs to the console, even if FileOutputEnabled = true", OutputPreference.ConsoleOnly");
+// Log some stuff to only one destination Log.Info("This is information that only outputs to the console, even if FileOutputEnabled = true", OutputPreference.ConsoleOnly);
 ```

 ## Configuration Options